kristinemlarson/gnssrefl/docs/pages/README_dailyavg.md

 <code> daily_avg mchn 0.20 10 -plot_limits T </code>

-You can see that at least visually, this makes no change in the daily averages.
+You can see that at least visually, this makes no change in the daily averages and suggests one could make it even smaller.

 <p align=center>
 <img width=500 src=../_static/mchn_07.png>